-Most recently, the Daily Journal recognized Sarah and her team in The 2019 CLAY Awards: Intellectual Property for their successful representation of Cisco in its long-running IP battle: Cisco Systems Inc. v.
-Arista Networks Inc. Sarah was recognized by The Recorder as a 2018 Woman Leader in Tech Law, a recognition given to California-based lawyers who practice in the technology industry.
+This year, the Daily Journal recognized Sarah and her team in The 2019 CLAY Awards: Intellectual Property for their successful representation of Cisco in its long-running IP battle: Cisco Systems Inc. v.
+Arista Networks Inc. Sarah is recommended in The Legal 500 for patent and ITC litigation, which noted client feedback that Sarah is “a great lead counsel.”
+Sarah was also recognized by The Recorder as a 2018 Woman Leader in Tech Law, a recognition given to California-based lawyers who practice in the technology industry.
 Earlier in 2018, Sarah was named one of the Top Women Lawyers in California by the Daily Journal.
 In addition, Sarah was honored as a Northern California “Super Lawyer” for Intellectual Property Litigation each year from 2013 through 2015.
 Previously, from 2010 through 2012, she was named a “Rising Star” in Intellectual Property Litigation, a distinction awarded to less than 2.5% of Northern California lawyers under the age of 40.
 In 2011, Sarah was named a “Best LGBT Attorney Under 40” in the United States by the National LGBT Bar Association.

-Prior to joining Kirkland, Sarah was a core member of the team that obtained a landmark decision invalidating California’s Proposition 8 on the grounds that it violates the United States Constitution.
+Prior to joining Kirkland, Sarah was a core member of the team that obtained a landmark decision invalidating California’s Proposition 8, an amendment to the California Constitution to prohibit same-sex marriage, on the grounds that it violates the United States Constitution.
 Sarah’s work on this case has been profiled and mentioned in corresponding media coverage, as well as in the documentary and book that trace the litigation.
 Today, Sarah maintains an active pro bono practice that focuses primarily on civil rights litigation.
 Prior to law school, Sarah spent several years as a complex database designer.

-Sarah is a member of the Firmwide Diversity and Inclusion Committee, the LGBT Subcommittee, and the Pro Bono Management Committee.
-Sarah is also a member of the Bay Area Recruiting Committee and the Bay Area Associate, Paralegal, and Secretarial Review Committees.
+Sarah is a member of the Firmwide Diversity and Inclusion Committee, the LGBT Subcommittee, the Pro Bono Management Committee, and co-chair of the Bay Area Recruiting Committee.
+She is also a member of the Bay Area Associate, Paralegal, and Secretarial Review Committees.